 distress as a few get rich quicker while everyone else pays for

+their party.
 The cynical fuckers laugh all the way to the savings and

 loan handout bash claiming too much government until they need